 These tips can help you get started with TAP in Unity:

-• Asynchronous functions that return a task should have the suffix 'Async' appended to their names.
+. - Asynchronous functions that return a task should have the suffix 'Async' appended to their names.
 The 'Async' suffix helps indicate that a function should always be awaited.

-• Only use the async void return type for functions that fire off async functions from traditional synchronous code.
-Such functions cannot themselves be awaited and shouldn't have the 'Async' suffix in their names.
+return type for functions that fire off async functions from traditional synchronous code.
+Such functions cannot themselves be awaited and shouldn't have the 'Async' suffix in their names. - Unity uses the UnitySynchronizationContext to ensure async functions run on the main thread by default.
+The Unity API isn't accessible outside of the main thread.

-• It's possible to run tasks on background threads with methods like Task.Run and Task.ConfigureAwait(false).
+.
 This technique is useful for offloading expensive operations from the main thread to enhance performance.
-However, using background threads can lead to problems that are difficult to debug, such as race conditions.
+However, using background threads can lead to problems that are difficult to debug, such as race conditions. - The Unity API isn't accessible outside the main thread.

-• Tasks that use threads aren't supported on Unity WebGL builds.
+- Tasks that use threads aren't supported on Unity WebGL builds.

 Differences between coroutines and TAP